lars-quaedvlieg/paperviz/docs/plots/collection/general_bar_plot.md

 # `general_bar_plot`

-> General bar plot comparing two metrics (e.g., Reward and Goal) for each category with consistent colors.
+> General bar plot comparing multiple metrics for each category with consistent colors and hatching.

 ---